Cybernix-Phoenix-NSEC/LVC_cheat_sheet_day1/README.md

 *For other options, there are instructions for installing on several different Unix distributions on the Git website, at https://git-scm.com/download/linux.*

-## Install on Mac
+## Install Git on Mac

 A macOS Git installer is maintained and available for download at the Git website, at https://git-scm.com/download/mac.
 Follow the steps mentioned ont the website after that.

 # Seting up the git terminal

+*You can add tokens to your git terminal two ways:*

+**A. By Adding SSH Tokens**

 GitHub offers a convenient SSH key feature for accessing your repositories on the command line.
 Instead of using usernames and passwords every time you push to or pull from your repository, you can use your key.
-In this article we’ll learn how to add SSH keys to your GitHub account.

-**REMEMBER** From August 13, 2021, GitHub is no longer accepting account passwords when authenticating Git operations.
-So this step is no longer optional but compulsory as this is the only way to perform `push`, `merge` or other crucial commands from the user terminal.

 1. Create a new SSH: Type `ssh-keygen -t -b 4096 -C "<your email here>"` in your terminal, then press enter.